IIIIXI14/autofarmer/README.md

 5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details

-## Acknowledgments

-- Flutter team for the amazing framework
-- Firebase for the backend services
-- All contributors who participate in this project